cockpit-project/cockpit-ostree/README.md

 You can also use
 [watch mode](https://webpack.js.org/guides/development/#using-watch-mode) to
-automatically update the webpack on every code change with
+automatically update the bundle on every code change with

     $ npm run watch